-- Rule 1 Children looked after and children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order or a special guardianship order. - Rule 2 Sibling: Children who have a sibling on the roll of the school at the time of application (up to Year 12).
+Rule 1 - Children looked after and children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order or a special guardianship order.
+In the case of previously looked after children, the Academy may request a copy of the adoption order, residence order or special guardianship order and a letter from the local authority that last looked after the child confirming that he/she/they was looked after immediately prior to that order being made.

+Rule 2 - Siblings: children who have a sibling on the roll of the school at the time of application (up to Year 12).
 (Proof of the sibling relationship will be required if a place is offered).